Uncle Croc's Block

 Uncle Croc's Block is an hour-long American live-action/animated television series produced by Filmation, and broadcast on ABC in 1975–76.
 The show was a parody of live kids' shows but with (as MeTV would later describe it) a "bitter edge".

-The series premiered at 10:30 am ET on September 6, 1975.
+The series premiered at 10:30 am ET on September 6, 1975, as part of ABC's "Funshine Saturday" block.
 Uncle Croc's Block was up against the second half of the popular The Shazam!/Isis Hour (another Filmation property) and Far Out Space Nuts on CBS and Run, Joe, Run and Return to the Planet of the Apes on NBC.
 The show, which was fitted with an adult laugh track, was shortened to 30 minutes, then scrapped on February 14, 1976, after half a season on the air.

 Plot

 Charles Nelson Reilly played the eponymous Uncle Croc, a crocodile that hated his job as the show's host and made only the barest of efforts to hide his contempt.
 Also featured were Alfie Wise (originally Johnny Silver) as his rabbit sidekick, Mr. Rabbit Ears, and Jonathan Harris as Basil Bitterbottom, the show-within-a-show's frustrated director.
 A motorcycle-riding bird named Koo Koo Knievel (a parody of stuntman Evel Knievel) popped out of a clock to announce when it was "Star Time", and a "celebrity" guest would appear.